sfaist/docs/api-reference/mappings.md

 | `replace(search, replacement)` | Replaces all occurrences of a substring.    | `replace("old", "new")` applied to `"old product" -> "new product"` |
 | `join(separator)`| Joins array elements into a string.                       | `join(", ")` applied to `["red", "green", "blue"] -> "red, green, blue"` |

-These functions can be used in the `transform` field of a mapping definition.
-For example:
+Example usage of transformation functions in a mapping:

 ```graphql
 {